 View the current Esther Hoffman Beller Medal Selection Committee.

-For developing a vision for an international education program in optics that appreciates its importance as an enabling technology.
-For successfully establishing the Karlsruhe School of Optics & Photonics.
+For developing a vision for an international education program in optics that appreciates its importance as an enabling technology, and successfully establishing the Karlsruhe School of Optics & Photonics.

 C. Martijn de Sterke

 for far-reaching contributions to optics and photonics education in Australia and the world through exceptional dedication to classroom teaching, outstanding PhD student advising and a sustained commitment to outreach activities.